 While commercial roasters use gas to heat them, there are small sample roasters like the Ikawa.
 You can plug it in and link to your phone through an app to select and change your roast profile.
 Some people even try roasting their coffee beans in the oven.

-Doing so would turn green beans brown, but they probably wouldn’t be very tasty as you couldn’t continually turn the beans to ensure they were evenly roasted.
+Doing so would turn green beans brown.
+They probably wouldn’t be very tasty as you couldn’t continually turn the beans to ensure they were evenly roasted.
 Some would likely be burnt by the time they had all cracked.

-You would also need very accurate control of the temperature, and you could not change the temperature of a domestic oven quickly or accurately enough.
+You would also need very accurate control of the temperature.
+You could not change the temperature of a domestic oven quickly or accurately enough.

 To conclude, if you’re looking for delicious coffee, you have three options.